 Bridge Loan Funding to Initial Agreement – Investigate when and how to include bridge loan financing in the initial construction financing agreements to reduce project delays while FBA is processed.

+Advance Payment – DFA staff are developing a process to implement advanced payment processes in response to new legislation that would allow some portion of total project costs to be disbursed before costs are incurred.
+The initial focus is planned for construction and implementation projects, where cash flow problems are most common.

 SharePoint Workflow – Develop workflows procedures via SharePoint for routing and tracking invoices to improve time to approve and lost documents.

 Project Closeout